emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-c``
 	Tells *emcc* to generate LLVM bitcode (which can then be linked with other bitcode files), instead of compiling all the way to JavaScript.

+``--separate-asm``
+	Emits asm.js in one file, and the rest of the code in another, and emits HTML that loads the asm.js first, in order to reduce memory load during startup.
+See :ref:`optimizing-code-separating_asm`.

 .. _emcc-environment-variables: